David Zakai: In the Land of Israel

 After his marriage, 1909, he immigrated to Israel with his wife Rachel, after David had visited it in the summer of 1908.
 In Israel, he served again as a teacher in the villages of Gedera and Beer Tuvia.
 He was a member of the Labor movement and wrote notes in the HaPoel HaTsair.
 Among the friends of David was the writer Yosef Haim Brenner.

 In the summer of 1914 he went to accompany a group of high school students from Herzliya to their parents' homes in Russia, and due to the outbreak of the First World War, he could not return to Israel until Passover 1920.
 Upon his return he became the director of the Ahdut HaAvoda cultural committee.

 With the establishment of the Histadrut in 1920, he was briefly the temporary secretary general until David Ben-Gurion was elected in 1921 as the first secretary general.

 At the recommendation of David Ben-Gurion, David Zochovitzky changed his surname to Zakai (Hebrew for innocent), slightly resembling the original name in sound.

 Until the founding of the newspaper Davar in 1925, he edited the publication of the Histadrut ("Pinkas") and the publication of Achdut HaAvoda, "Kuntras", where he also published his column Turim.
 With the founding of Davar, he joined the staff of the newspaper in which he published his columns, was a member and the secretary of the editorial board, the editor of the night editor and for a while also the general editor.
 His signature, Z. David, accompanied him throughout his years in Davar.
 [3] In his section Short, he spoke succinctly of his life experiences, events from the life of the Yishuv and the Jewish people, and wrote about people, books and intellectuals.
 The "Short" articles were grouped into two books.
-He was an amateur astronomist and reviewed celestial bodies in his monthly column "BaShamayim" (In Heaven).
+He was an amateur astronomer and reviewed celestial bodies in his monthly column "BaShamayim" (In Heaven).

 At the time of the 1929 riots, a weapon of the Haganah was hidden in the cellar of his home in Tel Aviv, on the Keren Kayemeth LeIsrael (later Ben-Gurion Boulevard).
 The telescope at his roof did double duty for the Haganah to guard the region.
 In the yard of his home, there was a tiny meteorological station, which reported for many years the amounts of precipitation measured.

 Zakai served as the delegate to the 19th Zionist Congress in Lucerne, 1935.
 He was a member of the Central Committee of the Teachers Union, a member of the Education Committee, and wrote in Education.